-The usual greenhouse pests affect this crop if grown under glass.
+The usual greenhouse pests affect aubergine crops if grown under glass.
 Aphids, red spider mite and whitefly are the main pests.
 Damping the floor down and misting the leaves will increase humidity, which will in turn discourage red spider mite.

 How to Choose the right Rootrainer (and why they work)